mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

 ### WidgetInstance

 The DUP alert `WidgetInstance` is responsible for choosing alert type and serializing the alert data for the frontend to consume.
-The alert type will chosen based on rotation and how impactful the alert is.
+The alert type will be chosen based on rotation and how impactful the alert is.

 # Reference-level explanation